 — John D. Rockefeller

-This is a two-way street that both you as a project owner and your development team must follow, especially if you are working with a software development vendor.
+This is a two-way street that both you and your development team must follow, especially if you are working with a software development vendor.
 It is essential that you and the contracted team put in all your efforts to stay loyal to your commitments.

-Disputes happen sometimes when project owners forget they are expected to make a considerable contribution to the realization of their projects.
+Disputes happen sometimes when project owners forget they are expected to make a considerable contribution to the whole process.
 For instance, if you don’t honor all the terms of your agreement on time and fully, then your project can end up on hold and further delay while you are trying to resolve the conflict.
 The situation is not always easy, even if you are right and you engage in a lawsuit, the litigation process takes a while and costs money.

 Finally, you might get some compensations for whatever form of loss you suffered, but nothing can retrieve time lost.
 Therefore, it is highly advisable that you should only contract your projects to reputable vendors that will honor their words and commit to their obligations.